PreritMishra/PizzaDeliveryDeliveryService/README.md

 ## Features

+Allow admin users to add or remove restaurants from the platform.
-Enable restaurant owners to update the status of pizza deliveries.
+Enable restaurant owners to manage their menu by adding, updating, or removing items.
+They can also manage if restaurant is online or offline

 ## Technologies Used